 For the Crepes

 - Fresh strawberries

 TIPS FOR MAKING THE BEST CREPES

-- Don’t flip too early: if you flip it before it has fully cooked, odds are that it will rip.
+- Don’t flip the crepe too early.
+If you flip it before it has fully cooked, odds are that it will rip.
 To avoid this, make sure the edges have slightly curled and the surface is no longer shiny.

-- Blend the batter: it is a sure way to get the smoothest batter.
+- Blend the batter.
 Since the consistency of the batter is very important, using an electric blender ensures it will be nice and silky.

-- Don’t let the pan overheat: it is key to not use too hot of a pan.
+- Don’t let the pan overheat.
+It is important to not let the pan get too hot.
 If it’s too hot, the batter won’t spread all the way to the edges and you’ll get a crepe filled with holes and uneven thickness throughout.
-For best results, use medium heat and as you cook you may need to turn to medium-low, but that should be all.
+For best results, use medium to medium-low heat.

 CAN STRAWBERRIES AND CREAM CREPES BE MADE AHEAD?